jgkramer/jgkramer.github.io/_drafts/post4_solar.md

   <th scope="col" style="background-color: #D6EEEE">December</th>
  <td>11,689</td><td>1,505</td><td>9</td><td>7.8</td></tr>
 <tr>
-<th scope="col" style="background-color: #D6EEEE">24h of Max.
-Output</th>/n<td>47,176</td> <td>1,966</td><td>-</td><td>-</td></tr>
+<th scope="col" style="background-color: #D6EEEE">24h Full Output</th>/n<td>47,176</td> <td>1,966</td><td>-</td><td>-</td></tr>
 </table>

-Finally, I include as a reference the final line as the maximum physical capacity of the solar panels constituting Nevada's solar utility installations.
+Finally, I include the final line above as an estimate maximum physical capacity of the solar panels constituting Nevada's solar utility installations.
-Treating the highest generation of any hour in the year as the physical output (in megawatts) assuming full ideal sun, the panels could physically generate 47,000 MWh in a 24-hour period.
+Treating the highest generation of any hour in the year as the physical output (in megawatts) assuming full ideal sun at the best angle, the panels could physically generate 47,000 MWh in a 24-hour period.
 While it is impossible to expect any solar utility to reach even half of this level (the sun doesn't shine at night), it is still a useful benchmark because we can measure all other outputs against this quantity.
 Even before taking into account weather, it may be that some geographies are better at taking a fixed capital input (a solar panel) and converting it into electricity due to day lengths, angles of the sun and permanent obstructions like mountains or nearby forests.

-This is akin to asking (for example) whether a 1 kW rooftop solar installation can expect to generate 500, 1,500 or 3,000 kWh in a year at your location
+This is akin to asking (for example) whether a 1 kW rooftop solar installation can expect to generate 500, 1,000 or 2,000 kWh in a year at your location
 (given 8,760 hours in a year).

 ## Putting it All Together